rpy2/rpy2/doc/source/robjects.rst

-The astute reader will quickly realize that R objects named by python variables can be plugged into code by their string representation:
+The astute reader will quickly realize that R objects named by python variables can be plugged into code through their string representation:

 >>> x = robjects.r.rnorm(100)
 >>> robjects.r('hist(%s, xlab="x", main="hist(x)")' %repr(x))